 COVID-19 crisis.
 Please see AGLC's COVID-19 Information for

 below for more information, resources, and tools for a

 range of issues your museum may be facing.

 Common Workplace Concerns

-What can I do to make my organization more prepared for
+What can I do to ensure my organization is prepared to respond

 The AMA has compiled resources to help museums respond to the

 COVID-19 pandemic.
 For information on managing your museum's

 Under the Government of Alberta's Relaunch Strategy, museums and art galleries